intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/README.md

 Full runnable code sample can be found on the
 [github repo](https://github.com/intel/llvm-test-suite/blob/intel/SYCL/ESIMD/vadd_usm.cpp).

+#### ESIMD_EMULATOR backend

+Under Linux environment, ESIMD kernels can run on CPU with ESIMD_EMULATOR backend without any hardware support.
+This means generated kernels can run like normal x86_64 Linux applications with debugger attached.
+Limitations are applied, such as limitation on number of software threads each of which emulates one hardware thread, or online-compilation.

 #### Compiling and running ESIMD code.

 Code that uses the ESIMD extension can be compiled and run using the same commands